 First fossils unearthed in 1958

-Athanassiou’s study mentions, among other fossils found in the valley, those belonging to relatives of modern-day elephants (Elephas antiquus), wild bulls (Bos primigenius, or aurochs), and buffalo (Bubalus cf. arnee).
+Athanassiou’s study makes reference to, among other fossils found in the valley, those belonging to relatives of modern-day elephants (Elephas antiquus), wild bulls (Bos primigenius, or aurochs), and buffalo (Bubalus cf. arnee).

-There are also remains of ibex (Capra ibex), antelope (Saiga tatarica), rhinoceros (Stephanorhinus hemitoechus), horses (Equus ferus and Equus hydruntinus), hippopotamuses (Hippopotamus sp.), deer species (Cervus sp., Dama sp. and Capreolus capreolus), as well as the extinct “Irish deer” (Megaloceros sp.).
+There are also remains of ibex (Capra ibex), antelope (Saiga tatarica), rhinoceros (Stephanorhinus hemitoechus), horses (Equus ferus and Equus hydruntinus), hippopotamuses (Hippopotamus sp.), deer species (Cervus sp., Dama sp. and Capreolus capreolus), and the extinct “Irish deer” (Megaloceros sp.).